parisjug/jchateau-site/src/site/markdown/schedule.md

 Let us talk about the overall agenda of the event.
 What does a day look like?

-JChateau starts Wednesday March the 15th at 5pm.
+JChateau starts Wednesday March the 6th at 7pm.
 If you arrive earlier than that, there will be someone to chat with you, don't worry.

-We will have a little Pot d'accueil before dinner.
+We will have a little *Pot d'accueil* before dinner.
 Expect fine local cuisine, local wines, in a friendly and warm ambiance.

 An unconference day starts at 8h30, after the breakfast, with a session called the Marketplace.
 If you have a subject, something you want to talk about or something you want to share, this is the right time to write it down on a post-it and to pitch it in front of everybody.